Photobook Week at Shakespeare and Company

 Founded in 1994, Dewi Lewis Publishing is internationally known for its photography lists, that have included books by leading British and international photographers such as William Klein, Martin Parr, Simon Norfolk, Fay Godwin, Tom Wood, Sergio Larrain, Frank Horvat, Paolo Pelegrin and Bruce Gilden.
 It is based in Stockport, Manchester area The aim of the company is to bring to the attention of a wider public, accessible but challenging contemporary photography by both established and lesser known practitioners.
 It publishes around 20 new titles each year.
 It is owned and run by Caroline Warhurst and Dewi Lewis.

-GOST Books is a photography and visual arts publishers based in London.
+Founded in 2013, GOST Books is an independent visual arts and photography publisher based in London.

 Hoxton mini press is an indie publisher from East London making collectable photography books.
 In an age when everything is virtual, the book as an object is more important than ever.
 Hoxton mini press wants to make books that both the collector and the non-specialist can enjoy – and that everyone can afford.
 Most of the books are about East London, but gradually we are broadening out to other areas and topics, but always with an eye on the urban and niche.